PRODUCT INFO Asus ROG Strix Z370-E Gaming X Motherboard Manufacture Asus Available at View at Amazon

 - ASMedia® USB 3.1 Gen 2 controller: 2 x USB 3.1 port(s) (Type-A + USB Type-CTM, Support 3A power output)

 Let’s take a look at the rear I/O panel of the motherboard.
-Following connectivity options are there:
+The following connectivity options are there:

 - 1 x DVI-D